-I’ve only been on one cruise, so far, and that too almost 5 years ago – a perfect example of the saying “time flies”- but loved the experience so much that I cannot wait to go on the next one… whenever and wherever that will be.
+I’ve only been on one cruise, so far, but loved the experience so much that I cannot wait to go on the next one… whenever and wherever that will be.

 My 12-day cruise in the Caribbean Sea had 8 Caribbean island stops and 4 sea days, giving me just the right amount of time to experience a different part of the world via a more leisurely mode of transportation.

-It’s Huge! – Don’t get intimidated by the size of the ship.
-Give it time to sink in – talk about using the wrong word – and give it a couple of days before you are able to reach your destination on the ship in one go.
+Don’t get intimidated by the size of the ship.
+Give it time to sink in – talk about using the wrong words – and give it a couple of days before you are able to reach any place on the ship in one go.
 Trust me, you are not alone, and are sure to find even seasoned cruisers searching for their cabin rooms during the first couple of days.
 Don’t be afraid to ask around and keep a lookout for directional signboards.

 During my cruise, I booked a snorkelling excursion in Bonaire with Woodwind on my own, and it turned out to be the best experience ever.
 However, not all trips turn out this good, and we did hear some horror stories from fellow passengers.